Attack-Resistant Federated Learning with Residual-based Reweighting: Our Algorithm

 \section{Our Algorithm}

 In federated learning, there are multiple rounds of communication between participants and a central server for learning a global model.
-In each round, the global model is shared among the $K$ participants and a local model on each device is trained on its local private data with the shared global model as initialization.
+In each round, the global model is shared among the $K$ participants, and a local model on each device is trained on its local private data with the shared global model as initialization.
 Then all the $K$ local models are sent to the central server to update the global model with an aggregation algorithm.
-The original aggregation scheme uses a simple averaging algorithm to aggregate all the local models \citep{McMahan2017}.
-Suppose the participant $k$ has a local model $\bm{M^{(k)}}$, and we can update the global model $\bm{M_{global}}$ by taking the (weighted) average of all the $K$ local models.
+Suppose the participant $k$ has a local model $\bm{M^{(k)}}$, and we can update the global model $\bm{M_{global}}$ by taking the aggregation algorithm of all the $K$ local models.